 This guide is about how data analytics and data science can help make improvements with issues related to environmental, social, and economic sustainability.

-For the analytics-minded and socially conscious, there are multi, new paths in which to launch your career in this Age of Information.
+For the analytics-minded and socially conscious, there are multiple, new paths in which to launch your career in this Age of Information.
 The truth is that with good data you can take your prowess in analytics to thrive in a field that also benefits the planet.

 Before we delve into big data and the tackling of environmental issues, let’s start with the basics.